 AB 246 (Bryan D) Residential rent: County of Los Angeles.

-Summary: Current law requires a tenant be served a 3 days’ notice in writing to cure a default or
+Current law requires a tenant be served a 3 days’ notice in writing to cure a default or perform a

 Mobilehome Residency Law prohibits a tenancy from being terminated unless specified conditions are